Bill’s Guide to Writing a Book

 As you write, add facts to the biography and periodically check facts.
 Also, you can copy parts of your book here, like a character description (like hair color), for later reference.
 Then, check the fact sheet while writing.
 Making a mistake, such as calling the father Joey instead of Joe, is huge.
 Readers HATE basic errors.
 Important tip: Do not have two characters with the same first or last name unless they are related.

-To help you with this character effort, use a random name generator (available online) to develop character names.
-They have them for different countries, medieval times, and science fiction.
+To help, use an online random name generator.
+They are available for different countries, medieval times, and science fiction.
 My advice is to keep hitting the generate button until something pops.
-“Joey Potter sounds like a good name for my villain.”
+“Joey Turner sounds like a good name for my villain.”
 Do not use your family/friend names.
 This gets too confusing and can lead to issues with actual people.

 Alright, we have a solid outline and character biography.
 Begin writing!
-To help, use my dialog integration format:
+To help, use my dialogue integration format:

 Tim was happy and said, “That’s good.”